oneconcern/datamon/docs/proposals/diamond-design.md

 1. The command fails whenever no split `{split-id}` is not already existing.
 2. The command fails whenever the split `{split-id}` is already `done`.
-3. The command succeeds whenever the split `{split-id}` is already in state `running`: users must ensure that the split job is terminated.
+3. The command succeeds whenever the split `{split-id}` is already `running`: users must ensure that the split job is terminated.
 In the use case above, the failed container cannot possibly have the previous run with the split still running.
 4. The restarted `split add` job scratches all previously constructed file lists in: